yasserglez/dotfiles/README.md

 Yasser Gonzalez's dotfiles
 --------------------------

-Config files and a Python script to install them.
+My configuration files and a Python script to install them.